EMDK/docs/edge/source/api/PassThruApduException.md

 #PassThruApduException

 The methods of PassThruApduProcessor object throws PassThruApduException when an error occurs.

+The error could be due to:

+1. Client using the API incorrectly
+2. Because an unexpected error occurred